abugher/git-automation/README.md

   changed, the minor number is incremented.
 If tests have been removed, the major number is incremented.
 If a valid argument is specified, it is used as the change level, overriding any automatic determination.

-BUGS:

-  You shouldn't really have to specify the revision level to 'g' in order to specify the commit message.